-- 41. In the event that a rent review remains in dispute when the company and the tenant have produced their final rent proposals and internal resolution procedures have been explored, the tenant has the right to refer the matter to an independent expert through PIRRS or arbitration. - 42.
-Referrals to PIRRS can be made in respect of the following events; - Rent reviews. - Settling the rent upon the intended grant of a contracted-out tenancy agreement to an existing tenant. - 43.
-A link to PIRRS will be available on the leased and tenanted section of the company website. (www.pirrscheme.com) - 44.
-Irrespective of the terms of the tenancy agreement the tenant has the right to elect for a referral to PIRRS and agrees to be bound by the expert valuation delivered through PIRRS (as does the company).
-This will not remove the right to arbitration as provided for within individual agreements but the tenant will waive such a right if the option to refer to PIRRS is taken. - 45.
-With regard to tied contracted-out tenancies, companies must advise the tenant no less than six months prior to the expiry of a contracted-out tenancy whether the tenant will be offered a new agreement.
-If both parties agree to take forward a new contracted-out agreement, the tenant will have the right (where agreement on rent cannot be reached) to make an application to PIRRS for independent assessment of the rent reflecting the terms of the tenancy agreement, subject to the conditions below. - 46.
-An application to PIRRS to determine the rent for a contracted-out agreement for an existing tenant in the premises will only be permitted if the referral is made no more than six months and not less than three months prior to the expiry of the contracted out term, there having been no breach of the existing tenancy agreement and all other terms of the new tenancy (aside from rent) have been agreed.
-As stated in the introduction to this Code, the tenant does not have a statutory right to a new contracted out agreement.
+- 41. In the event that a rent review remains in dispute when the company and the lessee have produced their final rent proposals and internal resolution procedures have been explored, the lessee has the right to refer the matter to an independent expert through PIRRS or arbitration. - 42.
+Referrals to PIRRS can be made in respect of the following events: - Rent reviews. - Settling the rent upon the intended grant of a contracted-out lease agreement to an existing lessee.

+- 43. A link to PIRRS will be available on the leased/tenanted section of company websites (www.pirrscheme.com). - 44.
+Irrespective of the terms of the lease agreement, the lessee has the right to elect for a referral to PIRRS and agrees to be bound by the expert valuation delivered through PIRRS (as does the company).
+This will not remove the right to arbitration as provided for within individual agreements, but the lessee will waive such a right if the option to refer to PIRRS is taken. - 45.
+With regard to tied contracted-out leases, companies must advise the lessee no less than six months prior to the expiry of a contracted-out lease whether the lessee will be offered a new agreement.
+If both parties agree to take forward a new contracted-out agreement, the lessee will have the right (where agreement on rent cannot be reached) to make an application to PIRRS for independent assessment of the rent reflecting the terms of the lease agreement, subject to the conditions below. - 46.
+An application to PIRRS to determine the rent for a contracted-out agreement for an existing lessee in the premises will only be permitted if the referral is made no more than six months and not less than three months prior to the expiry of the contracted out term, there having been no breach of the existing lease agreement and all other terms of the new lease (aside from rent) have been agreed.
+As stated in the introduction to this Code, the lessee does not have a statutory right to a new contracted out agreement.